Updated: Nov 17

-THE COMMOPN PERCEPTION IS RENEWABLES PLAY A KEY ROLE IN REDUCING C02 EMISSIONS, BUT CAN COME AT A COST TO THE ENVIRONMENT AND VIOLATIONS OF HUMAN RIGHTS IN THEIR OPERATIONS AND SUPPLY CHAINS
+THE COMMON PERCEPTION IS RENEWABLES PLAY A KEY ROLE IN REDUCING C02 EMISSIONS BUT CAN COME AT A COST TO THE ENVIRONMENT AND VIOLATIONS OF HUMAN RIGHTS IN THEIR OPERATIONS AND SUPPLY CHAINS

-The ongoing and global transition to renewable energies is not exempt of human rights abuses, which are creating risks vital to countering the climate crisis, UN-SDGs and other significant environmental impacts.
+The ongoing and global transition to renewable energies is not exempt from human rights abuses, which are creating risks vital to countering the climate crisis, UN-SDGs, and other significant environmental impacts.

-At the same time, there are examples of good practises in the sector, where companies have engaged and consulted with local communities, authorities and indigenous leaders about jobs and part-ownership of renewable energy projects.
+At the same time, there are examples of good practices in the sector, where companies have engaged and consulted with local communities, authorities, and indigenous leaders about jobs and part-ownership of renewable energy projects.

 Why we should be concerned?